 Every employee has had that moment where they realize that they’re going to need to finish up a project over the weekend.
 It seems like common sense to email the document to themselves so that they can keep working at home, right?

-A survey on Huddle estimated that half of surveyed employees had used their personal email to send a work related file, even though they understood that it was against regulations.
+A survey on Huddle estimated that half of surveyed employees had used their personal email to send a work-related file, even though they understood that it was against regulations.
 Why?
-Not a lack of understanding of how to use the in-office methods, but because their intra office email would not allow an attachment of sufficient size.
+Not a lack of understanding of how to use the in-office methods, but because their intra-office email would not allow an attachment of sufficient size.

 If you want to prevent data loss, then you need to understand how and why it happens.
 If your system doesn’t allow your employees to do their jobs, but the jobs still need to get done, employees will find a way to make that happen.

-Instead of relying on thumb drives, emailed files, and other easy to lose data methods, consider a server where employees can store and safely access large files from work devices.
-This can be a physical server in the office, but many companies that don’t want to staff a full IT department are choosing to contract an offsite cloud based service.
+Instead of relying on thumb drives, emailed files, and other easy-to-lose data methods, consider a server where employees can store and safely access large files from work devices.
+This can be a physical server in the office, but many companies that don’t want to staff a full IT department are choosing to contract an offsite cloud-based service.